-Fairfield's Office of Study Abroad oversees six of the study abroad locations, with numerous opportunities to make each of them your own.
+Fairfield's Office of Study Abroad oversees seven of the study abroad locations, with numerous opportunities to make each of them your own.
 Of the six programs, three offer Nursing programs: Managua, Nicaragua; Brisbane, Australia; and Galway, Ireland.

 Fairfield University Marion Peckham Egan School of Nursing and Health Studies offers workshops and specialty trainings in trauma and resilience.
 All programs are on campus in Fairfield, CT.

 The Robin Kanarek Learning Resource Center

 The Robin Kanarek Learning Resource Center provides a simulated hospital environment where students practice basic to advanced nursing skills.
 Our medical equipment is state-of-the-art, with the highest fidelity simulators (SimMan 3G) as well as other Vital Sim units that allow students ample opportunity to put their classroom knowledge into practice.

 Fairfield's nursing faculty has fully integrated simulation training into the nursing curriculum.
 Working in a control room, they establish different scenarios involving patients, evolving medical conditions, and families, so that students learn to react to a range of different situations, from emergency obstetrics and pediatric scenarios, to general medical/surgical scenarios established by the National League of Nursing.